altai-ui/qui-max/README.md

 # Qui is Neumorphic design system for Web

-Written on TypeScript with Composition API 🔥
+Written in TypeScript with Composition API 🔥

 A component's library helping us build great products for our customers.
 This library for Vue 3.x